 Glutathione can also help reduce unpleasant bumps on the skin.
 A small study found that taking whey protein isolate—which can increase natural glutathione levels—improved psoriasis without additional treatment (13).

-Some people get glutathione injections online or at spas to lighten their skin.
+Some people get glutathione injections online or at spas because glutathione injections also promote skin lightening by transforming melanin into a lighter share and enhancing the appearance of uneven skin tone.
+The mechanism involves deactivating the tyrosinase enzyme responsible for skin pigmentation.
 However, the U.S Food and Drug Administration (FDA) has warned against using glutathione for this purpose because the shots might contain unknown harmful ingredients or contaminants (14).
 Glutathione injections should only be used if you have a prescription from your doctor and they come from a licensed pharmacy.

 Support your immune system